BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 ### Censoring Rules Implemented
 Strategy: No Vaccination (Treat = 0)

-Individuals are censored at:
+Individuals are censored at minimum of:
-* Vaccination date
 * Death
 * Disenrollment
 * End of 4-year follow-up window
 * Hospice
 * End of data (December 31, 2022)
 * Dementia diagnosis
+* Vaccination date

-Strategy: Vaccination (Treat = 1)

-A grace period is allowed (12 months).
+Strategy: Vaccination (Treat = 1).
+A grace period is allowed (12 months)

+For individuals assigned to have vaccine but they didnt have the vaccine at grace period.
-Individuals are censored at:
+Individuals are censored at minimum of:
-* End of grace period if vaccination has not occurred
+    * End of 12 month grace period

-If vaccination occurs within the grace period Follow-up continues
+    * Death
+    * Disenrollment
+    * End of 4-year follow-up window
+    * End of data (December 31, 2022)
+    * Hospice
+    * Dementia diagnosis
+    * Vaccination date (individuals can have vaccine after 12 months)

+For assigned to have vaccine and have the vaccine at grace period.
+Individuals are censored at minimum of:
     * Death
     * Disenrollment
     * End of 4-year follow-up window
     * End of data (December 31, 2022)
     * Hospice
     * Dementia diagnosis

 If dementia occurs before censoring:
 * Event is counted